All Hands on Deck: Providing Safe, Affordable, and Equitable Housing for Every New Yorker

 Invest in keeping people in their homes

 In order to help prevent families from becoming homeless in the first place, we must create a new, flexible rental assistance program that could serve 200,000 low-income households per year when the program fully ramps up.
-The administration would commit $330 million from reducing reliance on shelter, with an additional $500 million coming from state matching funds, and $1 billion from the federal government.
+The administration will commit $330 million from reducing reliance on shelter, with an additional $500 million coming from state matching funds, and $1 billion from the federal government.

 Provide appropriate housing and services